 - Yes, you lose the job if you don’t show up.

 - No, you can’t call them a cab, will you stop it with the hypothetical questions already?

-For the record, I know we don’t go around interrogating people who just asked us to drive them to the hospital whether they would return the favor.
-Anything for science and an objectively better study, am I right?!
+I know we don’t go around interrogating people who just asked us to drive them to the hospital whether they would return the favor.
+But anything for science and an objective study, right?!

 high reward, low cost

-If we can get to the interview, help our friend and get the hypothetical reward from our friend, everyone said they would help the most.
+If they could get to the interview, help their friend, and get the hypothetical favor, everyone said they would help the most (7/7).

-Second case scenario, 20 people said they’d greatly help, averaging a 6.4 out of 7.
-Some said they’d help regardless of rewards, others bluntly said they wouldn’t help because of the lack of it.
+Most said they’d help regardless of the favor, but others bluntly said they wouldn’t help because of the lack of it.

 Some said they’d help because friendship is more important than a job, others because a loyal friend can get you a good job.
 Not very selfless now, are we?

 What if our friend promises to return the favor and do whatever we want, but we can’t make it to the interview?
 5.6/7.